deepin-community/btrfs-progs/Documentation/btrfstune.rst

         Convert to free-space-tree feature (v2 of space cache).

+--enable-simple-quota
+	(since kernel 6.7)

+	Enable simple quota accounting (*squota* mkfs feature).
+This is an alternative to qgroups with a smaller performance impact but no notion of shared vs. exclusive usage.

+--remove-simple-quota
+	Remove simple quota accounting related structures.

 -f
         Allow dangerous changes, e.g. clear the seeding flag or change fsid.
         Make sure that you are aware of the dangers.